Subsystem for configuring motor type and basic settings.

 Configure PWM behavior when the motor is idle (System Off mode).

-Controls whether motor phases are driven or left floating (high-impedance) when commutation is disabled.
+Controls whether motor phases are driven or high-impedance when commutation is disabled.

 - Parameters